GoogleCloudPlatform/guest-test-infra/imagetest/test_suites/README.md

 - <b>Test logic</b>: Launch a client VM and two server VMs.
 Each of the server VMs will perform a check to make sure the guest agent responds correctly to OSLogin metadata changes, and the client VM will use test users to SSH to each of the server VMs.
 The methods covered by this test are normal SSH and 2FA SSH.

+### Test suite: packagevalidation

+#### TestNTPService
+Test that a time synchronization package is installed and properly configured.

+- <b>Background</b>: Linux operating systems require a time synchronization sofware to be running to correct any drift in the system clock.
+Correct clock time is required for a wide variety of applications, and virtual machines are particularly prone to clock drift.

+- <b>Test logic</b>: Validate that an appropriate time synchronization package is installed using the system package manager, and read its configuration file to verify that it is configured to check the Google-provided time server.

+#### TestStandardPrograms
+Validate that Google-provided programs are present.

+- <b>Background</b>: Google-provided Linux OS images come with certain Google utilities such as `gsutil` and `gcloud` preinstalled as a convenience.

+- <b>Test logic</b>: Attempt to invoke the utilities, confirming they are present, found in the PATH, and executable.

+#### TestGuestPackages
+Validate that the Google guest environment packages are installed

+- <b>Background</b>: Google-provided Linux OS images come with the Google guest environment preinstalled.
+The guest environment enables many GCE features to function.

+- <b>Test logic</b>: Validate that the guest environment packages are installed using the system package manager.

 ### Test suite: security